morber11/vs-delimiter/README.md

 ### 1.1.1

-- Improved multiline support for wrapping and delimiting
-- Preserved whitespace while wrapping and delimiting
-- Removed unused escape character settings
+-Improved multiline support for wrapping and delimiting -Preserved whitespace while wrapping and delimiting -Removed unused escape character settings
-- Added unit and integration tests
+-Added unit and integration tests

 ### 1.1.0

-- Added multiline support
+-Added multiline support

 ### 1.0.1

-- Added an escape character for both wrapping and delimiting
-- Removed trailing delimiter at the end of strings
+-Added an escape character for both wrapping and delimiting -Removed trailing delimiter at the end of strings

 ### 1.0.0

-- Initial release of vs delimiter
+-Initial release of vs delimiter